marinzelenika/groupdocs-policies/content/faqs/licensing/metered/_index.md

 To activate the license refer to the [Metered licensing documentation](/faqs/licensing/metered/how-to-use) for each product.

 &nbsp;
-##### **6. Are we able to easily see via the product how many credits have been reported to Aspose?**
+##### **6. Are we able to easily see via the product how many credits have been reported to GroupDocs?**
 {{< faqs 7 >}} It is easy to check your usage via the API.
 Refer to [the documentation](/faqs/licensing/metered/how-to-use) for further instructions.

-_Note: Your local usage is only reported to Aspose intermittently, usually once per hour, so the usage amount returned by the GetConsumptionQuantity() API call may reflect this delay._
+_Note: Your local usage is only reported to GroupDocs intermittently, usually once per hour, so the usage amount returned by the GetConsumptionQuantity() API call may reflect this delay._

 &nbsp;
 ##### **7. Can I upgrade/downgrade between Metered and Unmetered license types?**